ProximaNova/Get-metadata-of-files-with-Vim-7zip-and-CMD/README.md

 Step 2.
 Get the unformated metadata (see Appendix A)

 Open CMD and run "cls"

+Go to the directory with the files that you want to get meta data on, run "cd C:\path\to\the\files"

 Copy and paste all of those Step 1 commands into CMD to run them.